Graduate Student Handbook

 Interruption or Termination of Studies

-Withdrawal from the University permanently removes the student from the program and is therefore a serious procedure.
+Withdrawal from the University permanently removes the student from the program, which is a serious procedure.
 Any student considering withdrawal should consult with their advisor.
 If the student subsequently decides to withdraw from the University, s/he should do so formally through the normal University procedure.
 Withdrawing students who hold University appointments should also submit a letter of resignation to the CIS Graduate Program Director.
-Students who do not register for any courses or continuing studies, or do not request a Leave of Absence, will be automatically withdrawn from the University.
+Students who do not register for courses or continuing studies or do not request a Leave of Absence will be automatically withdrawn from the University.

 Students who have withdrawn from the University and wish to return must apply for re-admission.
 Application for re-admission is made by written request to the Office of Graduate Studies.
 Re-admission is granted subject to the approval of the CIS Graduate Committee, the CIS Department Chairperson, and the Dean of the College of Engineering.